Hendrik Wade Bode: Working on director studies

-The reason for the new project was that Director T-10 encountered difficulties in calculating the target velocity by differentiating the target position.
-Due to discontinuities, variations and noise in the radar signal, the position derivatives sometimes fluctuated wildly and this caused erratic motion in the servomechanisms of the gun because their control signal was based on the value of the derivatives.
-This could be mitigated by smoothing or averaging out the data but this caused delays in the feedback loop that enabled the target to escape.
-As well, the algorithms of Director T-10 required a number of transformations from Cartesian (rectangular) to polar coordinates and back to Cartesian, a process that introduced additional tracking errors.
+The reason for the new project was that director T-10 encountered difficulties in calculating the target velocity by differentiating the target position.
+Due to discontinuities, variations and noise in the radar signal, the position derivatives sometimes fluctuated wildly, and this caused erratic motion in the servomechanisms of the gun because their control signal was based on the value of the derivatives.
+This could be mitigated by smoothing or averaging out the data, but this caused delays in the feedback loop that enabled the target to escape.
+As well, the algorithms of director T-10 required a number of transformations from Cartesian (rectangular) to polar coordinates and back to Cartesian, a process that introduced additional tracking errors.

-Bode designed the velocity computing networks of Director T-15 by applying a finite difference method instead of differentiation.
+Bode designed the velocity computing networks of director T-15 by applying a finite difference method instead of differentiation.
 Under this scheme the target positional coordinates were stored in a mechanical memory, usually a potentiometer or a cam.
 The velocity was then calculated by taking the difference between the coordinates of the current position and the coordinates of the previous reading that were stored in memory and dividing by the difference of their respective times.
-This method was more robust than the differentiation method and it also smoothed out signal disturbances since the finite time-step size was less sensitive to random signal impulses (spikes).
+This method was more robust than the differentiation method, and it also smoothed out signal disturbances, since the finite time-step size was less sensitive to random signal impulses (spikes).
 It also introduced for the first time an algorithm better suited to modern digital signal processing theory rather than to the classical calculus-based analog signal processing approach that was followed then.
-Not coincidentally it is an integral part of modern digital control theory and digital signal processing and it is known as the backward difference algorithm.
-In addition the Director T-15 operated only in rectangular coordinates thus eliminating coordinate transformation-based errors.
-These design innovations paid performance dividends and the Director T-15 was twice as accurate as its predecessor and it converged on a target twice as fast.
+Not coincidentally it is an integral part of modern digital control theory and digital signal processing and is known as the backward difference algorithm.
+In addition, the director T-15 operated only in rectangular coordinates, thus eliminating coordinate-transformation-based errors.
+These design innovations paid performance dividends, and the director T-15 was twice as accurate as its predecessor and converged on a target twice as fast.

 The fire control algorithm implementation of his artillery design research and his extensive work with feedback amplifiers advanced the state of the art in computational methods and led to the eventual development of the electronic analog computer, the operational amplifier based alternative of today's digital computers.

 Inventions such as these, despite their military research origins, have had a profound and lasting impact in the civilian domain.

 Military uses

 Anzio and Normandy

 The automated anti-aircraft guns that Bode helped develop were successfully used in numerous instances during the war.
-In February 1944, an automated fire control system based on the earlier version of the Director T-15, called the Director T-10 by Bell Labs or Director M-9 by the military, saw action for the first time in Anzio, Italy where it helped down over one hundred enemy aircraft.
+In February 1944, an automated fire control system based on the earlier version of the director T-15, called the director T-10 by Bell Labs or director M-9 by the military, saw action for the first time in Anzio, Italy, where it helped down over one hundred enemy aircraft.
 On D-day 39 units were deployed in Normandy to protect the allied invading force against Hitler's Luftwaffe.